 Only madmen shoot children in schools; and only madmen paddle 90+ miles through treacherous Pacific waters to wage war on other villages for no reason but greed, ego and personal ambition.

-A small group of about 500 Hawaiian, European and American business elites and plantations owners intimidated King Kalākaua into signing a new constitution in 1887 — not the U.S.A. or White people.
+A militia of about 500 Hawaiian, European and American business and plantations owners, the Honolulu Rifles, bullied King Kalākaua into signing a new constitution in 1887.

 The Bayonet Constitution neutered the monarchy, just as the wars of Kamehameha had neutered the male warrior class.
 Kamehameha splintered the paddle — pledging not to kill elderly, women or children — but left few capable or willing to fight for the monarchy.